-FICAN East covers the entire area of special responsibility of KUH (Kuopio University Hospital) which, in addition to the North Savo Hospital District, includes the hospital districts of North Karelia, Central Finland, East Savo and South Savo.
+FICAN East covers the entire area of special responsibility of Eastern Finland which, in addition to the Wellbeing Services County of North Savo includes the Wellbeing Services Counties of North Karelia, Central Finland and South Savo.
 Approximately 800 000 people in total reside in the region.

 In 2020, a total of 5 194 new incidents of cancer were diagnosed in the area of FICAN East, of which women totalled 2 413 and men 2 781.
 This covers about 15% of the incidents of cancer diagnosed in the country as a whole (incidents of cancer in Finland as a whole 34 760, women 16 535, men 18 225).